denwychan/wots_cookin/README.md

 - The user lists the ingredients via speech into the web app
 - Wots Cookin searches the recipe bank
-- Wots Cookin returns an ordered list of best matching recipes with a match score
+- Wots Cookin returns an ordered list of best matching recipes with a qualitative match score

 ## High Level Architecture